 For example, for the year ended December 31, 2023, we experienced a net foreign currency gain of \$0.2 million, and for the years ended December 31, 2022 and 2021, we experienced net foreign currency losses of \$0.8 million and \$0.7 million, respectively.
 Fluctuations in currency exchange rates could have an adverse impact on our financial results in the future.
 While we have a hedging program for Euros that attempts to manage currency exchange rate risks to an acceptable level based on management's judgment of the appropriate trade-off between risk, opportunity, and cost, this hedging program does not completely eliminate the effects of currency exchange rate fluctuations.
 In addition, currency hedging may result in a reduction or increase in revenue should the currency strengthen or decline during the contract period.
 A discussion of the hedging program is contained in Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk in this Annual Report on Form 10-K for the year ended December 31, 2023.
-Additional information on our hedging arrangements is also contained in Note 3 - Fair value measurements and Item 3 - Quantitative and Qualitative Disclosures About Market Risk in the notes to our consolidated financial statements in this Annual Report on Form 10-K.
+Additional information on our consolidated financial statements in this Annual Report on Form 10-K.